O2741/SOC-Home-Lab-Telemetry/README.md

 To test unencrypted traffic, I configured a vsFTPd server on Ubuntu and connected to it from the Windows machine.
 Using Wireshark's "Follow TCP Stream" feature, I recovered the login credentials directly from the traffic stream because FTP transmits data in plain text.

 ![Wireshark FTP](./images/wireshark_ftp.png)

-Analysis of the filtered state for 10.0.2.3

-The Command:
-nmap -Pn -p 445 10.0.2.3

-What it does:
-This command probes TCP port 445 (SMB) on the target host while bypassing the standard "ping" (host discovery) phase.
-By using -Pn, you force the scan to proceed even if the target is configured to ignore ICMP requests.

-Why is this happening:
-This is a direct result of an active Windows Defender Firewall profile on the target machine.
-The firewall is configured to silently drop incoming TCP packets destined for port 445.
-Because the firewall discards the packets instead of sending a rejection message, Nmap is left waiting for a response that never arrives, leading it to mark the port as filtered.

-What this tells you:

-Active Defence: The host is not simply unprotected; it has an active firewall policy that successfully obscures the service status from your network scans.

-Reduced Visibility: The firewall is effectively hiding the SMB service.
-You cannot confirm if the service is running or what version it is, because the firewall acts as a barrier that prevents your scan probes from reaching the target application.

 ## Conclusion and Skills Verified